thedeveloperworldisyours/FullRecyclerView/README.md

 ![animation_multiple] | ![animation_single] | ![animation_snap] | ![animation_snap_vertical]

 # About
-  This is a compilation of differents kind and action in recyclerView :
+  This is a compilation of differents kinds and actiones in recyclerView :

  - [ ] Drag and drop
  - [ ] Drag and drop in grid